Building a Social Media Post Creator with the Agent Kit

 Let's get started!

-Step 1: Create a Blank board and modify the input node
+Step 1: Create a Blank board and modify the input component

 First, we'll create a blank board.
 Let's name it something like my-social-post.bgl.json and give it a proper title and description, like "My Social Post" and "An agent that creates social posts for small businesses".

-Now click on the input node itself.
+Now click on the input component itself.
 In the right panel at the top you'll see "Node Details".
 Give it a title like "Get business name and location".

 Breadboard Node Selector

 Cool!
-Now we have two ports coming out of the input node, one for business name and one for location.
+Now we have two ports coming out of the input component, one for business name and one for location.
 We can pass this information to the next step after our user fills them in.
-Now let's move on to add the next cluster of nodes and then we'll hook them up to our new input node.
+Now let's move on to add the next cluster of components and then we'll hook them up to our new input component.

 Step 2: Add an Interviewer Loop (Looper, Specialist, Human)